Trumpeter Takes National Stage

 “I toured about seven other schools and checked out all the other music programs.
 I took lessons from other trumpet professors and was offered a lot of really good scholarships,” she said.
 “But when I met Dr. Ronnie Ingle at UND, I knew instantly he would be able to take me down the right path to succeed.
 I chose UND because that’s where my heart lies.
 I knew I should be here.”

-And four years later, she’s certain she made the right decision.
+And four years later, she’s certain she made the right decision when choosing Music Performance at UND.
 This past summer, she competed for the first time in the trumpet soloist division at the prestigious Rafael Mendez Brass Institute in Denver.
 Each year, up to 150 young musicians attend the intense weeklong seminar to learn from the masters — world-renowned faculty and professional musicians — about technical skills, chamber music performance and careers in music.

 The students come from everywhere, too.
 Yale.
 The Peabody Institute.
 The Juilliard School.
 Eastman School of Music.
 So much top-grade talent in one place can be an intimidating experience.
 Even so, Taralson kept her wits and took her time as she let her music take the judges and audience to another place.